Andy Paget &

 Daily rate: £50/day.

-Details on an ongoing series of open, monthly sessions and day workshops in the Studio
+Details of ongoing, open, monthly morning sessions and weekend workshops with Andy Paget and Eeva-Maria Mutka in the Studio & land:

 Artists in residence

 Create your own residency

 Philip Reeder & Danielle Meunier, Jessica Lerner, The Clod Ensemble, Miranda Tufnell, Sylvia Hallett, Gerald Tyler and The Year Of The Bear,